CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-insights/Lab03-getting-started-page.md

    The sample web application deployed for observing telemetry during this lab.

 5. **Azure Monitor**
-   Provides dashboards, logs, metrics, and end‑to‑end observability for applications.
+   Provides dashboards, logs, metrics, and end-to-end observability for applications.

 ---